July 9, 2020

 - Covering your mouth and nose when coughing with your elbow or a tissue.
 Dispose of your tissue immediately afterward.

 - Wearing a face mask if you’re sick.
-The CDC now recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission, reserving surgical and N95 masks for health-care providers.
+The CDC now recommends wearing cloth face coverings in public settings where other physical distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission, reserving surgical and N95 masks for healthcare providers.
+These recommendations may now be required in certain jurisdictions.

 - Cleaning and disinfecting surfaces regularly.